ShawonAshraf/FinalsScheduleGetter/README.md

      (If you're using anaconda then instead of pip, use [this shell script to do things](https://gist.github.com/ShawonAshraf/1ee95026b80838d3f51776a5bdfcd2d4))

+     **However** if you're on Windows, shell scripts are of no use. so run this to install the module directly `conda install -c conda-forge pypdf2=1.26.0`

 - [x] Then navigate to sources folder
     `cd sources`